Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 \subsubsection{Cross-modal RANSAC}

+Established spacecraft pose estimation pipelines utilizing sparse correspondences such as the one proposed by team \texttt{TangoUnchained}~\cite{kelvinsspec21results} typically use a form of Perspective-N-Points(PnP) solver along with RANSAC to filter outlier keypoint predictions.
+Similarly, other major works including~\cite{wang2023bridging} and~\cite{park2024robust} are two-stage methods.
+The first stage regresses 2D keypoints (either directly or with intermediate heatmap regression) before solving for the pose using 2D-3D correspondences.
 The RANSAC algorithm filters out outlier points and maximizes the number of inlier points that fit a given model.
-Sparse correspondence-based spacecraft pose estimation pipelines such as the one proposed by team \texttt{TangoUnchained} \cite{kelvinsspec21results} typically use a form of Perspective-N-Points(PnP) solver along with RANSAC to filter outlier keypoint predictions.
+We build upon the theoretical foundation of RANSAC in filtering out outlier observations and exploit it for sensor fusion at the keypoint prediction level.
 The temporal and optical alignment conducted in Sec.~\ref{sec:temporalsynchronisation} and \ref{sec:opticalalignment} allowed us to double the observations which RANSAC can filter for outliers before solving for the final pose using the \texttt{PnP} algorithm (our method uses the EPnP implementation~\cite{lepetit2009epnp}).
 The input to RANSAC for our method is $\left(\left[\hat{\cM}^{rgb}_{n}, \hat{\cM}^{event}_{n}\right], \left[\cL, \cL\right]\right)$ where $[]$ is the concatenation operator.
 The output of RANSAC is the inlier points from both sources $\hat{\cM}^{'}_{n}$ and the corresponding 3D landmarks $\cL^{'}$ which then serves as the input to \texttt{PnP} for the final pose output.
 While RANSAC offers robustness against outlier points across the two channels, it can still be perturbed by false-positives in some edge cases where a large number of outlier points are in a cluster.
 An example of this is shown in Fig.~\ref{fig:degeneratecase}.
 In order to account for such edge cases, we developed a heuristic approach to detecting when predicted keypoints from the two channels are not in agreement and then selecting the channel, which would result in a better pose estimation.
 We detail in Sec.~\ref{sec:cmkd} and \ref{sec:uncertaintydecision} how we conduct this decision-making.